request/request-promise/README.md

 ### POST like HTML forms do

-Set option.form to encode the body as HTML form
+Set `option.form` to your data to encode the body the same way as HTML forms do.

 ``` js
 var options = {